donceci2001/SortingVisualizer/README.md

 # SortingVisualizer
-The app visualizes sorting of lines of different height in ascending row.
+The app visualizes sorting of blocks of different height in ascending row.
 The algorithm is merge sort.